Dionisiy/CA/how-jquey-works.md

 });
 ```

 For `click` and most other [events](http://api.jquery.com/category/events/), you can prevent the default behavior by calling `event.preventDefault()` in the event handler:

 ```
 $( document ).ready(function() {

     $( "a" ).click(function( event ) {

         alert( "As you can see, the link no longer took you to jquery.com" );

         event.preventDefault();

     });

 });
 ```

+### **Adding and Removing an HTML Class**

+> mportant: You must place the remaining jQuery examples inside the ready event so that your code executes when the document is ready to be worked on.